 Required Costs to Form a Rhode Island LLC

-In order to form an LLC in Rhode Island, you’ll need to file Articles of Organization with the Secretary of State.
-Rhode Island charges a $150 fee to process this document.
-An additional fee will be incurred if you choose to work with a professional business formation service (recommended).
+In order to form an LLC in Rhode Island, you'll be required to file the articles of organization with the Department of State.
+The state of Rhode Island charges a $150 fee to process and record this document.

 Business Permits & Licenses: Varies

-Use the resources below to find out what permits & licenses are required of your LLC, or have a professional service do the legwork for you:
+Use the resources below to find out what permits & licenses are required of your business, or have a professional service do the legwork for you: